 Suddenly I was back in my childhood; driving along the coast road the air had that distinctive seaside aroma that took me back so many years; a combination of seaweed, fish and ‘ozone’, as Dad used to say.
 Seagulls were swirling about in the strong breeze and there were scuds of white on the waves as the sea tried to make its mind whether it was worth creating a wave.
 I was heading into Port St Mary on the Isle Of Man, making a return visit after 30 years.

-This trip was my prize for winning a competition to run by Travel Titbits and I could choose a short break anywhere in the UK.
+This trip was my prize for winning a travel blogging competition and I could choose a short break anywhere in the UK.
 I chose the Isle of Man for 3 reasons: